PDRsOverview Availabilty Access/Purchase Calculations Usage Reports 行业报告 インダストリレポート 산업 보고서 INFORMES DE LA INDUSTRIA Product Category Selection

 Comparison on Industry Data

 TL 9000 requires certified registrations to compare their data to available industry data as detailed in requirement 3.5.2 i) of the TL 9000 Measurements Handbook.
 This requirement can be satisfied by using either the Monthly or Annual PDRs.
-While Monthly PDR data can be purchased by non-TIA (BPC) members and used to meet this requirement, it is not necessary to do so.
+While Monthly PDR data can be purchased by non-TIA (QF) members and used to meet this requirement, it is not necessary to do so.
 Using the Annual PDRs for comparison is sufficient to meet this requirement.
 However, TL 9000 registrants are encouraged to use these PDRs and other industry data as appropriate.
 For further guidance see the pager on PDR usage.